hrialan/dataform-prune/README.md

 ```

 Be careful with the `--autoApprove` flag.
 If you set it to `true`, the tool will delete the tables/views without asking for confirmation.

+The best practice in production is to firstly set deleteUnmanagedBqTables to false when creating a PR and then set it to true when merging the PR to your default branch.
+This can easily be done in your CI/CD configuration file.

+## Contributing
+We welcome contributions!
+If you'd like to contribute, please fork the repository and use a feature branch.
+Pull requests are warmly welcome.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Contact
+For any inquiries or support, please open an issue on GitHub or contact me at `dataform-prune@hrialan.simpelogin.com`.